yegor256/xcop/README.md

 $ xcop --fix broken-file.xml
 ```

-To fix all files in the directory you can do:
+To fix all files in the directory you can do
+([won't work](https://askubuntu.com/questions/343727/) if your file names contain spaces):

 ```bash
 $ xcop --fix $(find . -name '*.xml')